 Hydrogeologist – dealing with all aspects of the ground water table, aquifer, turloughs, and their relationship with wells, quarries and mines, agricultural and other industrial developments.

 Ecologist – dealing with all factors affecting the flora and fauna of an area.

-Land Surveyors – dealing with all aspects of land surveying, measuring, mapping, using Global Positioning technology (GPS), which is accurate to within 10mm.
+Land Surveyors – dealing with all aspects of land surveying, measuring, mapping, using Global Positioning technology (GPS).

 Engineer – dealing with all aspects of structural damage resultant from vibrations caused by blasting or other occurrence.